lukasproust/react-graphql-firebase-start-kit/README.md

 ### In progress

-- Remove css utils
-- Fix all lint / TS errors
-- Add some empty page to add some Router exemple
+- Force to type function retrun

 ### Todo list

 - Add Appolo and GraphQl with firebase model
 - Add some tests for a good exemple
+- Add sentry tracking
 - Add components snapshots with Storybook
 - Review the prodcution webpack config ( perf, chunks, ... )
 - Add some pre-commit (local tests, lint, transalations, ...) and post-commits